DFEAGILEDEVOPS/MTC/load-test/README.md

 * The following command will update `load-test/scenarios/data/pupilLogins.csv` with all the school password and pupil pin combinations required for the JMeter pupil load testing:
     * While in the `load-test` directory:
     * `node bin/extract-pins-to-csv.js`

-# Local test
-Run `./exec-local.sh` to run a local load test of 5 users.
-See the script source for requirements.